microsoft/five-dollar-genome-analysis-pipeline-azure/README.md

 This repository is a fork from [the original](https://github.com/gatk-workflows/five-dollar-genome-analysis-pipeline) and has all the required changes to run the WDL workflow on Cromwell on Azure.<br/>

-Here, you can find the WDL file (ready to use) and an example inputs JSON file with links to data hosted on a public Azure Storage account.
-Currently, you must copy any input data to your own input storage account.
-In the upcoming 1.0.0 production release for Cromwell on Azure, you will be able to use the "msgenpublicdata" storage account directly as a relative path, like in the inputs JSON file.
-Until then, you can use [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs#copy-a-container-to-another-storage-account) to transfer the entire blob container with the required files to your own Storage account [using a shared access signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) with "Write" access.<br/>
+Here, you can find the WDL file and an example inputs JSON file with links to data hosted on a public Azure Storage account.
+You can use the "msgenpublicdata" storage account directly as a relative path, like in the inputs JSON file.

+The `WholeGenomeGermlineSingleSample.hg38.json` trigger file is ready to use.
+Learn more about how to run the workflow on Cromwell on Azure [here](https://github.com/microsoft/CromwellOnAzure/blob/master/docs/germline-alignment-variantcalling-azure.md).

+### Host tutorial data on your Storage account
+If you prefer to host this data on your own Storage account, you can use [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs#copy-a-container-to-another-storage-account) to transfer the entire blob container with the required files to your own Storage account [using a shared access signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) with "Write" access.<br/>

 ```
 .\azcopy.exe copy 'https://msgenpublicdata.blob.core.windows.net:443/inputs?sv=2015-04-05&sr=c&si=coa&sig=pENt%2FMMOj24uoNBZIPLa%2BNVVkvopcFK51rwADyYLEPE%3D' 'https://<destination-storage-account-name>.blob.core.windows.net/inputs?<WriteSAS-token>' --recursive --s2s-preserve-access-tier=false